Introduction

 Click Create to launch the instance.

-Once the instance is created, you should see an SSH option to the right of the VM in the list.
-Click this to open an SSH session in your browser:
+Once created, you should see a “SSH” option to the right in your list of VM instances.
+Click on this to launch a SSH shell into your VM instance:

-Invoke an SSH session into your running VM instance
+Invoke a SSH session into your running VM instance

 Terminal shell in your VM instance